X-RAY NEWS GOT YOU CONFUSED??

 We subscribe to ALARA: As low as reasonably achievable

-This means that we consider many factors before prescribing any dental x-rays.
-The amount of radiological exposure a person receives in a full series of dental x-rays is measured at 10 microseiverts.
-There are numberous sources of natural radiation in our environment, and a patient receives more radiation on one day at the golf course than the radiation dose of a full series of dental x-rays.
+This means that we consider many factors before prescribing any dental X-rays.
+The amount of radiological exposure a person receives in a full series of dental X-rays is measured at 10 microsieverts.
+There are numerous sources of natural radiation in our environment, and a patient receives more radiation on one day at the golf course than the radiation dose of a full series of dental X-rays.
 Here's some more dosage information:

 We’d be happy to answer any questions or concerns you might have during your appointment.